slsa-framework/slsa/docs/spec/v1.0/threats.md

 A dependency threat is a vector for an adversary to introduce behavior to an artifact through external software that the artifact requires to function.

-SLSA does not directly address dependency threats, but you can mitigate dependency threats by verifying your dependencies' SLSA provenance.
+SLSA mitigates dependency threats when you verify your dependencies' SLSA provenance.

 ### (D) Use compromised dependency